 Helpful Resources in Baton Rouge, LA

-Emerge’s Licensed Clinical Social Worker is on hand to guide parents through our programs.
-Her services include answering questions about whether your child is a good fit for Emerge, determining your child’s best placement, and enrolling into Emerge’s services.
-She also manages our parent resource library, runs a number of parent support groups that meet regularly at the center, and hosts monthly Lunch-N-Learn presentations for families in our Conference Room.
-Finally, Emerge’s Social Worker is available to provide families with information, connect with local resources, and provides counseling.
-She can be reached by calling The Emerge Center at (225) 343-4232.
+Emerge’s Children’s Development Center Coordinator is on hand to guide parents through our programs.
+She is here to answer questions about whether your child is a good fit for Emerge, determine your child’s best placement, and help enroll your child into Emerge’s services.
+She also manages our parent resource library and organizes monthly Lunch-N-Learn presentations for families in our Conference Room.
+Finally, Emerge’s Social Worker is available to provide families with information, and connect with local resources.
+She can be reached by calling The Emerge Center at (225) 343-4232 ext.
+1901.

 At The Emerge Center, we’re committed to providing comprehensive resources for speech and related services in and around Baton Rouge.
 Below you will find links to websites of companies and organizations that provide valuable support, guidance, and resources.